 Remedies also may include payment of:

 Under most EEOC-enforced laws, compensatory and punitive damages also may be available where intentional discrimination is found.
 Damages may be available to compensate for actual monetary losses, for future monetary losses, and for mental anguish and inconvenience.
 Punitive damages also may be available if an employer acted with malice or reckless indifference.
 Punitive damages are not available against the federal, state or local governments.

 In cases concerning reasonable accommodation under the ADA, compensatory or punitive damages may not be awarded to the charging party if an employer can demonstrate that "good faith" efforts were made to provide reasonable accommodation.

 An employer may be required to post notices to all employees addressing the violations of a specific charge and advising them of their rights under the laws EEOC enforces and their right to be free from retaliation.
 Such notices must be accessible, as needed, to persons with visual or other disabilities that affect reading.

 The employer also may be required to take corrective or preventive actions to cure the source of the identified discrimination and minimize the chance of its recurrence, as well as discontinue the specific discriminatory practices involved in the case.

 In order to begin an EEOC claim, you must follow a process.
-Sometimes governmental processes can get convoluted and confusing.
+Unfortunately, governmental processes are often convoluted and confusing.
 If you or someone you know is experiencing employment discrimination and want to know what to do next, you should consult with with an employment law attorney in your area.
-You can find one and get a free claim review today at no obligation.

 Contact a qualified employment discrimination attorney to make sure your rights are protected.